enyo/iris/README.md

   }

   /**
-   * This procedure has no return type, so `remote_services` will assume that
+   * This procedure has no return type, so `iris` will assume that  nothing will
-   * nothing will be sent back to the client.
+   * be sent back to the client.
 It will just await the execution.
    */
   @Procedure()
   Future delete(Context context, DeleteUserRequest request) {